Laboratory Design and Planning Guide for 2021

 ordinance standards from the very start.

-Sticking closely regulatory and fire codes can also help you ensure you are building a safe, sustainable environment.
-Though sometimes difficult to navigate and work around, federal, state, and local codes and ordinances are all designed with the common goal of keeping labs and their surrounding environment safe.
+Sticking closely to regulatory and fire codes can also help you ensure you are building a safe, sustainable environment.
+Though sometimes difficult to navigate, federal, state, and local codes and ordinances are all designed with the common goal of keeping labs and their surrounding environment safe.

 Kick Everything Off with a Stakeholder Meeting

-Designing and building a lab of any size or scope requires a lot of forethought, planning, and cooperation, so getting everyone on the same page from the very beginning is key ensuring everything runs smoothly.
-Every detail of your project must be meticulously managed since an inch of inaccuracy can impact both the productivity and the safety of the lab environment.
+Designing and building a lab of any size or scope requires a lot of forethought, planning, and cooperation.
+Getting everyone on the same page from the very beginning is key to ensuring everything runs smoothly.
+Every detail of your project must be meticulously managed since an inch of inaccuracy can impact the productivity and safety of the lab environment.

 In this initial meeting, you should ensure every project stakeholder is fully informed of the scope and scale of the project and is prepared to manage their area of expertise.
 The following stakeholders should be present at all meetings throughout the length of the project: